Ondsel-Development/website/blog/2023-04-14/ondsel-100.md

 We started building the Ondsel brand.
 We got a logo designed, put up a [website](https://ondsel.com/), and established accounts on [Twitter](https://twitter.com/ondsel), [Facebook](https://www.facebook.com/ondsel), [LinkedIn](https://www.linkedin.com/company/ondsel/), and other platforms.
 We’ve taken our Twitter following from zero to almost two hundred followers.

-We built relationships with some outstanding creators including [Rebecca Dodd](https://twitter.com/Basement_Office) and [Alexandre Prokoudine](https://twitter.com/lgworld) who are helping to create our blog content and communicate our vision.
+We built relationships with some outstanding creators including [Rebecca Dodd](https://twitter.com/Basement_Office) and [Aleksandr Prokudin](https://twitter.com/lgworld) who are helping to create our blog content and communicate our vision.

 We worked with [Reedy Designs](https://reedydesigns.com/) and to reskin the website in just over a week.